migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L10.md

 Not a physical talent

-**C. Different from talents**
+### C. Different from talents

-1\.
-Both have their origin in God
+1. Both have their origin in God

-2\.
-They may work together
+2. They may work together

-3\.
-Note: Talents .... come from natural birth
+3. Note: Talents .... come from natural birth

 Gifts ....... come from the second birth